 While very few people are ready to put in the effort and sacrifice to build that amount of wealth, most people can benefit from putting in some effort and arriving at a point of financial freedom.
 For the great majority of seekers, going from financial struggle to a million dollars in the bank is good enough.
 Which takes me to my next point.

-Enjoying the Path and Growing Organically
+Enjoying the Path of Enlightenment and Growing Organically

 The spiritual path exists so we can free ourselves from suffering.
 So we can find true peace, unity, wisdom, meaning.
 So we can live a deep life, a life of truth.